 IL&FS Investment Advisors LLC, an investment management company incorporated and domiciled in the Republic of Mauritius ("the Investment Manager") advises the Company and K2 with respect to its investment activities.
-The administration of the Company is undertaken by Citco Jersey Limited with effect from 8 September 2014.
+The administration of the Company is undertaken by Citco Jersey Limited.